SkylineCommunications/dataminer-docs/connector-help/connector_help/SCTE_UPS_Manager.md

 ### Detected Devices

-The SCTE UPS Manager is capable of detecting Warm and Cold Traps sent by UPS devices (see [Traps](#trapssection) section).
+The SCTE UPS Manager is capable of detecting Warm and Cold Traps sent by UPS devices (see [Traps](#traps)).
 With this information, the manager verifies if these devices have already been provisioned in a collector (based on the serial number).

 If a device has already been provisioned, the manager will verify if the IP address is still the same and update it in case it is not the same.